 This application is for new students and returning students who have not attended MHCC within the last four terms or more.

-The College Now Admission application is only for high school students who are applying to receive College Now credit.
+The College Now Admission application is only for students still in high school who are applying to receive College Now credit.
 The College Now program at Mt.
 Hood Community College provides high school juniors and seniors the opportunity to get a head start on their college experience.
 Students take college level coursework from MHCC approved high school instructors.
 All College Now courses are taken in the students’ high school classroom and they receive credit from both schools.

 High School Credit Recovery/Acceleration: